Ahmet Ali Çelikten: Biography

 Ahmet was born in 1883 in İzmir in the Vilayet of Aidin located in the Ottoman Empire.
-His mother, Zenciye Emine Hanım, was of Nigerian descent; his father, Ali Bey, was also Afro-Turkish.
-The family fled from Cairo, Egypt to Crete because Egypt was occupied by the French in the years 1798–1801, afterwards moving from Crete to İzmir.
-He aimed to become a sailor and entered the Naval Technical School Haddehâne Mektebi (literally "School of the Blooming Mill") in 1904.
+His mother, Zenciye Emine Hanım, was of Originating from West Africa; her mother, i.e. Ahmet's maternal grandmother, was a slave taken by Turkish slave traders from her homeland, the Borno Emirate, and sold in the slave markets of Ottoman Istanbul.
+Ahmet's maternal grandfather is unknown.
+His father, Ali Bey, was also of mixed Afro-Turkish origin, perhaps mixed Turkish-Somali.
+The family fled from Cairo to Crete because Egypt was occupied by the French in the years 1798–1801, afterwards moving from Crete to İzmir.
+He aimed to become a sailor and entered the Naval Technical School Haddehâne Mektebi (lit.
+"School of the Blooming Mill") in 1904.
 In 1908, he graduated from this school as a First Lieutenant (Mülâzım-ı evvel).
 And then he went to aviation courses in the Naval Flight School (Deniz Tayyare Mektebi), formed on 25 June 1914 at Yeşilköy.
 He was then a member of the Ottoman Air Force.

 During World War I, he married Hatice Hanım (1897–1991) who was a Turkish war immigrant from Preveza.

 He became one of the first black military pilots in aviation history on 11 November 1916.
 On 14 February 1917, Ahmet Ali was made a Captain (Yüzbaşı) and was then sent to Berlin on 18 December 1917 to complete aviation courses.
 Following the completion of these courses, he was assigned to the İzmir Naval Aircraft Company.
-His Code Name was Celik Kara Kartal ("Black Eagle of Steel"), derived from his name.
+His code name was Çelik Kara Kartal ("Black Eagle of Steel"), derived from his name.

 Following the end of World War I, Ahmet Ali became involved in the Turkish War of Independence and supported the Turkish National Movement.
-He volunteered his services as a pilot at the Konya Military Air Base, in Konya, Turkey.
+He volunteered as a pilot at the Konya Military Air Base in Konya.
 At this time, Turkish Nationalists enacted a plan to steal airplanes from Ottoman warehouses and bring them to Amasra, a port town on the Black Sea.
 Ahmed was sent to Amasra in 1922 in order to assist with this operation.
 Pilots utilized these airplanes to monitor the Black Sea and protect their naval operations.

 Upon the establishment of the Republic of Turkey in 1923, a division was created to move aviation operations from Konya to İzmir.
 Ahmet was assigned to this division and continued his service in İzmir.
 In 1928, he was appointed to the Air Undersecretariat, a division of the Turkish Air Force which operated under the Ministry of National Defense.
-He was honored by the Türkiye Cumhuriyeti Istiklal Madalyasi (Independence Medal) with the Nr: 480 in 1924 by Mustafa Kemal Atatürk and Ismet Inönü for his bravery in the Turkish War of Independence.
+He was honored by the Türkiye Cumhuriyeti İstiklal Madalyası (Medal of Independence) with the Nr: 480 in 1924 by Mustafa Kemal Atatürk and İsmet Inönü for his bravery in the Turkish War of Independence.

-Ahmet Ali retired in 1949 as Türk Hava Kuvvetleri Albayi (Colonel) the Turkish Air Force.
+Ahmet Ali retired in 1949 as Türk Hava Kuvvetleri Albayı (Colonel) in the Turkish Air Force.
 He thereafter devoted his time to his family and led a secluded life.
-He died on 24 June 1969 in İzmir, Turkey.
-Ahmet Ali´s grandchildren are widely active in the Aviation Industry in Turkey.
-They live in İzmir.
+He died on 24 June 1969 in İzmir.